Tim Allen: 2011–present: Last Man Standing and other roles

 Allen returned to ABC with the sitcom Last Man Standing (2011–2021).
 He played the role of Mike Baxter, a conservative father fighting for his manhood in a house filled with women.
 The character is loosely based on his own life.
 After six seasons, the show was canceled in May 2017.
 On May 11, 2018, Fox TV's CEOs and chairmen Gary Newman and Dana Walden said Fox had officially picked up Last Man Standing for a seventh season.
 The show ended in May 2021 after nine seasons.

 Shortly before the 2017 cancellation of Last Man Standing, Allen had been announced as part of the cast of the Netflix original comedy film El Camino Christmas (2017).
 In 2018, he had a cameo voice role as Buzz Lightyear in Ralph Breaks the Internet.
 In 2019, he voiced the character in Toy Story 4 and appeared as himself in No Safe Spaces, a documentary film.
 In 2022, it was announced that Allen would reprise the role of Scott Calvin in a Disney+ mini-series, The Santa Clauses, based on The Santa Clause franchise.
 On June 30, 2022, the History Channel series More Power premiered, with co-host Allen reunited with Richard Karn.
 The show covered the history of tools and included field reports of people who use powerful tools.
-In February 2023, Allen announced that he would return as the voice of Buzz Lightyear in Toy Story 5.

 On March 6, 2024, Allen announced on his Facebook page that he would be starring in a third sitcom called Shifting Gears.
 His character is Matt, a “stubborn, widowed owner of a classic car restoration shop.
 When Matt’s estranged daughter and her teenage kids move into his house, the real restoration begins.”
-The series premiered on ABC on January 8, 2025.
+The series premiered on ABC on January 8, 2025, and was picked up for a second season, which also premiered in 2025.
+In 2026, he reprised his role as Buzz Lightyear in Toy Story 5.